spryker/docker-sdk/docs/02-development-usage/05-configuring-debugging.md

 ## Avoiding timeouts

-The default Zed Eequest timout is 60 seconds.
+The default Zed Request timout is 60 seconds.
 Debugging requests often take more than 60 seconds to complete.
 In this case, a browser stops the connection.

 To avoid Zed Request timeouts, adjust your configuration as follows:
 ```php